lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 or a proxy can modify the increment.

-Since an RST message may be sent to inform a server that the client does not require Observe response, a rule MUST allow the transmission of this message.
+Since an RST message may be sent to inform a server that the client does not require Observe response, a Rule MUST allow the transmission of this message.

 ## No-Response